osmanowadim/Redux-Currency-Android/README.md

-# Mvi-Currency-Android
+# Redux-Currency-Android

-Simple app that shows exchange rate relative to UAH, using data from https://bank.gov.ua/NBUStatService/v1/statdirectory, structured according to the MVI pattern.
+Simple app that shows exchange rate relative to UAH, using data from https://bank.gov.ua/NBUStatService/v1/statdirectory, structured according to the Redux pattern.

 This app contains the implementation of network requests using Retrofit + Coroutine and parse XML as response from server.